nerves-project/nerves_runtime/README.md

 ### Assisted firmware validation and automatic revert

-Nerves firmware updates protect against update corruption and powerloss midway into the update procedure.
+Nerves firmware updates protect against update corruption and power loss midway into the update procedure.
 However, what happens if the firmware update contains bad code that hangs the device or breaks something important like networking?
 Some Nerves systems support tentative runs of new firmware and if